HB9GAA/PISKY_Pure/README.md

-# PITS - very small HAB Tracker software for the GNSS/LoRa boards from ELcon #
+# PISKY_Pure - a very small HAB Tracker software for the GNSS/LoRa boards from ELcon #

 Created by Roland Elmiger (hb9gaa@arrl.net).
 Some program parts have been taken over by Dave Ackerman.